bitcoin-dot-org/Bitcoin.org/en/full-node.md

 - Linux: $HOME/.bitcoin/

+The config file, bitcoin.conf, may not exist at these locations if you chose a custom location during the GUI setup.
+It will be at this custom location.
+The file may also not exist and need to be created, in the custom data folder you chose, or in the locations above.

 To add an option to the configuration file, just remove its leading dash.
 You may also need to remove any quotation marks you used in your shell.
 For example, the `-par` option seen above would look like this in the